joeygibson/storm-docker/README.md

     storm jar target/your-topology-fat-jar.jar com.your.package.AndTopology topology-name -c nimbus.host=192.168.59.103 -c nimbus.thrift.port=49627

 ### How can I connect to one of the containers?
-Find the forwarded ssh port for the container you wish to connect to (use `fig ps`)
+Find the forwarded ssh port for the container you wish to connect to (use `docker-compose ps`)

     $ ssh root@`boot2docker ip` -p $CONTAINER_PORT